pitrov/docs.erisindustries.com/tutorials/chainmaking.md

 What this is doing is running the `eris-keys -h` "inside" the keys containers.
 Technically it is not inside the keys container, but inside a separate container based on the keys image with the data container mounted, but if this sentence doesn't make sense to you then feel free to ignore.

-But instead of dealing with the `eris-keys` service directly, we are going to use `eris keys` from the eris cli tool.
+But instead of dealing with the `eris-keys` service directly, we mostly use `eris keys` from the eris cli tool.
+The `eris keys` commands are basically wrappers around the `eris-keys` commands which are ran inside containers.
 To see the wrappers which the eris cli tooling provides around the `eris-keys` daemon, please type:

 ```bash
 eris keys -h